 ID # Date Requester Questions/Comments Response Responder Date Responded Response Status 7.38 4/22/2020 Sean Wirth The situation is that either the local residents are affected, or the wildlife species are affected.
 Anything to reduce the length of the roads would help, and splitting it would be better than nothing.
 Potential modification of traffic corridors will be discussed at the May 2020 SEC meeting to obtain further information.
-Jim Lorenzen 5/27/2020 Responded 7.39 4/22/2020 Sean Wirth I spoke to the Friends of Stone Lakes and the Stone Lakes managers.
-The north/south road are very environmentally damaging for the refuge.
-There are birds foraging on both sides of the entire length of that haul road.
-These roads would dramatically affect the ecosystem services of that preserve for listed species.
-The Hood-Franklin Road usage is not great but there is already an existing road.
-Having a dirt tract with lots of use inside the preserve is very damaging.
-It is already a very constrained refuge with other existing issues, and it would not be good to impact it any further. soils to tunnel shaft sites, Southern Forebay, and potential mitigation sites to be considered by DWR.
+Jim Lorenzen 5/27/2020 Responded 7.39 4/22/2020 Sean Wirth I spoke to the Friends of Stone Lakes and the Stone Lakes soils to tunnel shaft sites, Southern Forebay, and potential mitigation sites to be considered by DWR.
 The RTM also could be considered for reuse by other entities in the Delta which have not been identified at this time.
-Jim Lorenzen 5/27/2020 Responded 7.4 4/22/2020 David Gloski I WHELE IS THE IVER SOLUTION SELECTION OF THE DOULULE ISLAND The DCA team is still working on the RTM balance to provide adequate soils to tunnel shaft sites, Southern Forebay, and potential mitigation sites to be considered by DWR.
+Jim Lorenzen 5/27/2020 Responded 7.4 4/22/2020 David Gloski Where is the RTM going generated by the Bouldin Island The DCA team is still working on the RTM balance to provide adequate soils to tunnel shaft sites, Southern Forebay, and potential mitigation sites to be considered by DWR.
 The RTM also could be considered for reuse by other entities in the Delta which have not been identified at this time.
-Steve Dubnewych 5/27/2020 Responded 7.41 4/22/2020 Anna Swenson The DCA team is still working on the RTM balance to determine the volume of RTM that would be available for non-project uses.
+Steve Dubnewych 5/27/2020 Responded 7.41 4/22/2020 Anna Swenson How many Reclamation Districts have signed up to take the The DCA team is still working on the RTM balance to determine the volume of RTM that would be available for non-project uses.
 At this point in time, the DCA team has not contacted reclamation districts to determine the future demand for RTM.
-Steve Dubnewych 5/27/2020 Responded 7.42 4/22/2020 Anna Swenson Perhaps the RTM could be provided to RD's for free.
-As currently planned, the surplus soil material could be made available to reclamation districts without charge.
+Steve Dubnewych 5/27/2020 Responded 7.42 4/22/2020 Anna Swenson As currently planned, the surplus soil material could be made available to reclamation districts without charge.
 However, loading, transporting, logistics, and determination of the suitability of the soil material for the reclamation districts' purposes would be the responsibility of the reclamation districts.
 Steve Dubnewych 5/27/2020 Responded